aregtech/areg-sdk/docs/DEVELOP.md

     <Description>An attribute to notify subscribers only when value is changed.</Description>
 </Attribute>
 ```
-In this example the attribute `SomeAttr1` has type `SomeEnum` and it is designed to notify only if the value is changed.

 *An example of declaring attribute to notify when value set:*
 ```xml